First Steps Guide

 The nice thing about this overlay mechanism is that software from packages installed in a particular chroot will be available instantaneously on all compute/storage nodes that are configured to use that chroot.

 Apart from the chroot, there is usually no need to install additional packages on the head-node itself, unless you want to add functionality specifically running just there.
-Be aware, that software packages installed directly on the head-node will not be visible cluster-wide.
+Be aware, that software packages installed directly on the head-node will not be visible cluster-wide. |

 1.5.5.
 Spack Package Manager

-It is advisable to stop the virtual demo cluster before starting the installation process below.
-This process consumes a lot of memory on the virtual FE node and might otherwise lead to a crash of the demo node VMs or the FE node VM itself.
+If your head-node has less than 16GB of RAM, it is advisable to stop the virtual demo cluster before starting the installation process below.
+This process consumes a lot of memory on the virtual FE node and might otherwise lead to a crash of the demo node VMs or the FE node VM itself. |

 To initialize the stack, login as user softadm on the FE node using ssh.
 Once logged in, execute the following:

-spack compiler add $(spack location -i gcc@13.1.0)
+0 cl-fe:~ $ spack compiler find spack install gcc@13.2.0 target=x86_64 spack compiler add $(spack location -i gcc@13.2.0)

 You should now have OpenMPI installed and an MPI version of HPL built with it.
-These will be used later to compile and run simple MPI programs as well as the HPL benchmark by submitting jobs to the installed workload manager slurm.
+These will be used later to compile and run simple MPI programs as well as the HPL benchmark by submitting jobs to the installed workload manager Slurm.

 1.6.
 Running the Cluster Manager QluMan